 Matrix M-Stage HPA-3U – a best buy at under $400 (via Amazon).
-This appears to be similar in circuit design to the Lehmann headphone amp from Germany.
+This appears to be similar in circuit design to the Lehmann headphone amp listed below.

 Matrix Audio Quattro II Amp/DAC – Once again, a best buy at only $899.
 This is probably your best choice for a balanced output headphone amp with DAC at less than $1,000.

-Cyrus Audio Cyrus ONE – a great headphone amp and integrated amplifier (even a phono preamp and Bluetooth are included!).
+Cyrus Audio Cyrus ONE – headphone amp and integrated amplifier (even a phono preamp and Bluetooth are included!).
 About $1000.

 DCS Bartok – Another FPGA-type DAC with an optional headphone amp.
-Great product, great sound.
+Great product, great sound, priced at about $15k.